epicallan/data-mining/readme.md

 These scripts have been tested on unix environments and found to function fine Install phantomjs if you dont have it on your computer and make sure its available as an environment variable

 '$ npm install --save datamining' or run  '$ npm link'  if you are in dev mode within the repo directory

 ```

 ## Usage
 ```
+Before you can start mining facebook, please first login so that we can have access to a facebook login cook.

+'$ login <email> <password>' eg '$ login allan@gmail.com myawesommepassword'

 this repo contains command line utilities for data mining run $ topic <args> to get facebook topic data forexample '$ topic museveni uganda' will get you museveni json topic data on museveni this